msalemor/azure-appgw-apim/README.md

 #### What will the script do?

-- The script will create a root CA
+- The script will create a self-signed root CA
-- It will create the api and gateway certificate signed by the root CA
+- It will also create the api and gateway certificate signed by the root CA

 ### Deploy API Management and Application Gateway